-People who take a patronising tone drive me bonkers.
+People who take a patronizing tone drive me bonkers.
 I cannot stand people who look at you with a smile with they belittle and degrade you.
 It’s an automatic trigger for me and I react strongly.
+So I need to know how to deal with patronizing individuals.

 Sarcasm can be a fun mode of communication when both parties are engaged, but not when it is used as a way to manipulate you and degrade you.